mantacid/gtk-tint/docs/index.md

 ### 3. Update the Theme
 Now that GTK-tint has the tinted colors, it applies them to both the copy of the base theme, and to any number of other theme files specified in the **outputs** section of the config.
 These optional outputs are also handled by modules, this time in the `outputs` directory (example: a module that alters the colors of some custom firefox userchrome).
 Note that each output module also has a config, which stores settings specific to the operation of that module.

+## How Can I Customize it?
+GTK-tint's working directory is structured to make adding your own modules and tinting methods easy.
+For more info on modules and their creation, refer to the section on [modules](custom-modules.md).
+Documentation on tinting methods is not written yet, but will come soon.